-This article presents a summary of the methodology adopted and some salient results of the activities carried out during the implementation of the strategy and protocol of the biodiversity avoidance plan and the restoration of wetlands in the rainwater retention basin Pa3 of Cotonou.
-This is a new concept introduced as part of the PAPC sanitation tasks in Benin.
+This article presents a summary of the methodology adopted and some salient results of the activities carried out during the implementation of the biodiversity avoidance plan and the restoration of wetlands in the rainwater retention basin Pa3 of Cotonou.
 As part of the avoidance mission, it should be noted that most of the activities carried out are focused on the delimitation of the avoidance zones, their securing and awareness-raising activities.
-Thus, three enclaves of natural habitats to be spared have been clearly delimited and marked.
-These enclaves cover an area of 9420.55 m with well-defined characteristics.
+Thus, three enclaves of natural habitats to be spared have been delimited and marked.
+These enclaves cover an area of 9420.55 m2 with well-defined characteristics.
 A distribution map of these enclaves has been produced.
-Added to this, there are workshops and awareness-raising sessions for key stakeholders who should help leading the process.
-In view of these different activities carried out using new technologies; natural habitats are identified and clearly marked in the basins financed by the World Bank and the avoidance zones are marked and monitored during the tasks, the mapping of natural habitats to be spared is carried out and available and species of great sociocultural and ecological importance are identified and protected.
-However, it will be interesting in the short and medium term to develop biodiversity monitoring protocols around this Pa3 basin in order to properly assess i-) environmental changes in the avoidance zones; ii-) optimal monitoring of wildlife.
-The use of drones will easily help to identify wildlife and monitor nesting or breeding areas of wildlife providing data without disturbing them.
-Given that these basins are migration sites for Palearctic or intra-African migratory birds, the use of drones will also make it possible to monitor and make rapid counts of birds in these basins after the work to know the rates of colonization or reconstitution of ecosystems because birds are good indicators for this purpose.
+Added to this, there are awareness-raising sessions for key stakeholders who should help leading the process.
+Natural habitats are identified and clearly marked in the basins financed by the World Bank and the avoidance zones are marked and monitored during the works, the mapping of natural habitats to be spared is carried out and available and species of great socio-cultural and ecological importance are identified and protected.
+However, it will be interesting in the short and medium term to develop biodiversity monitoring protocols around this Pa3 basin to properly assess i-) environmental changes in the avoidance zones; ii-) optimal monitoring of wildlife.
+Given that these basins are migration sites for Palearctic or intra-African migratory birds, the use of drones will also make it possible to monitor and make rapid counts of birds in these basins after the work to know the rates of colonization of ecosystems because birds are good indicators for this purpose.